 I thought I just needed Omegas, plain and simple.
 But there are different types of Omega 3s and 6s.
-Americans don’t usually have a problem getting Omega 6 fatty acids from things like corn and soybean oils.
+Americans don’t usually have a problem getting Omega 6 fatty acids.
 You can get some Omega 3s from plants like canola oil, kale, and walnuts, but the other kind (called EPA and DHA) is mostly found in fatty fish.

 I have been sprinkling hemp seeds on almond butter as a dip for apples, waffles, and the like, thinking I was getting in a good source of Omega 3 and 6 without having to take those nasty fish oil pills.
 Wrong.
 Turns out my body can’t always convert the plant versions to EPA and DHA as readily as fish can.

 As I delved into the Alphas and Omegas of pregnancy, I came across this statement from the National Institutes of Health:

 “Unfortunately, it is impossible for pregnant women to meet their omega-3 fatty acid requirements from omega-3-rich vegetable oils and 2 servings of seafood a week …in order make up the omega-3 fatty acid deficit in the diet, pregnant women are left with essentially 2 choices: fish oil supplements supplying EPA and DHA, or algae-derived DHA.”